vladopajic/go-actor/docs/common_hurdles.md

 Never forget that `actor.Mailbox` is also an actor, and it needs to be started.

-**Embeded Actor interface is overriden**
+**Embedded Actor interface is overridden**

-When embeding `actor.Actor` interface make sure not to override methods of this interface in structre that has embeded it.
-Otherwise make sure to call embeded actor's Start() and Stop() methods.
+When embedding `actor.Actor` interface make sure not to override methods of this interface in structure that has embedded it.
+Otherwise make sure to call embedded actor's Start() and Stop() methods.

 ```go
 type fooActor struct {